 A tutor may work with a doctoral student in any scope, including methodology, laboratory work or introducing interdisciplinary aspects into the student’s work.

 A tutor might be any academic with a degree no lower than a doctoral degree, employed at the University of Silesia and agreeing for such cooperation.
-If the university does not employ any expert in a field the doctoral student needs to work in, the conditions of doctoral degree and employment do not have to be observed.
-Working with an external tutor must be approved by the dean of the Doctoral School.
+If the university does not employ any expert in a topic the doctoral student needs to work in, the conditions of a doctoral degree and employment do not have to be observed.
+Working with an external tutor must be approved by the coordinator in the Doctoral School.

-The supervisor may and ought to participate in the choice of a supervisor.
+The supervisor may and ought to participate in the choice of a tutor.

 Aim: individual expert support in the preparation of a doctoral thesis

 Tutor’s application for the academic year 2021/2022: https://formularze.us.edu.pl/form/index/2771 (until November 15)

 ECTS: 2 (per course)